-We know social distancing is essential to curb the spread of coronavirus.
-The next best thing?
-Handwashing.
+We know social distancing is essential to curb the spread of coronavirus is Handwashing.
 Good so far.
 Now, the Centers for Disease Control (CDC) recommends that people in the United States wear a mask when going outside.
 Masks have been in the news for a while now, even before these recommendations came into place, so why is everyone supposed to wear them now?

 Most of us know that doctors and nurses need masks.
 They’re the ones who are most likely to be in contact with sick people.
 When the coronavirus pandemic struck, many hospitals and facilities were underprepared and faced a huge shortage of masks.
 Thankfully, good samaritans everywhere worked hard to get masks to doctors, nurses, and hospitals.
 In some communities, people with sewing machines at home have been stitching masks for hospital workers!